-If no inclining test is required upon results of the calculation, the light-weight check shall be carried out in accordance with 1.5.14.

-Irrespective of the calculations submitted, the Register may require in compliance with 1.5.1.5 the inclining test of the ship to be performed, proceeding from the technical condition of the ship.
+If no inclining test is required upon results of the calculation, the light-weight check shall be carried out.
+Irrespective of the calculations submitted, the Register may require in compliance with 1.5.1.4 the inclining test of the ship to be performed, proceeding from the technical condition of the ship.